 - Complete weekly modules (1-3 hours per week) through case studies, scenarios, readings and discussions

-- Participate in biweekly live problem-solving sessions
+- Participate in monthly live problem-solving sessions

 - Plan and scope their transformation project with mentor and peers

 Strengthen skills and knowledge on the following topics: